-Dr. Amit Verma has extensive expertise in the evaluation of patients with medically refractory epilepsy.
-Dr. Verma’s research interests include understanding the pathophysiology and development of treatment options for patients with sleep disorders, and treatment options for patients with medically intractable epilepsy.
+Dr. Verma has extensive expertise in the evaluation of patients with medically refractory epilepsy.
+His research interests include understanding the pathophysiology and development of treatment options for patients with sleep disorders, and treatment options for patients with medically intractable epilepsy.

 Dr. Klucznik is Director of Interventional Neuroradiology at Houston Methodist Hospital.
 He has served on numerous committees including the Medical Staff Quality Management Committee, Neurology Care Management Performance Improvement Subcommittee and the Quality Assurance Committee for Endovascular, which he chaired in 2006.

-Dr. Orlando Diaz is board certified by the American Board of Radiology and holds a certificate of added qualifications in neuroradiology.
+Dr. Diaz is board certified by the American Board of Radiology and holds a certificate of added qualifications in neuroradiology.
 Formerly an assistant professor in interventional radiology at Baylor College of Medicine and chief of interventional neuroradiology at Ben Taub General Hospital.
 He is the program director of the Houston Methodist Hospital Interventional Neuroradiologist Fellowship within the Radiology Department.
-He is also a part of the staff at Houston Radiology Associates.

 Dr. Fung is a Neuroradiologist and Assistant Professor of Radiology at the Houston Methodist Neurological Institute and Medical Director of the MRI Core at the Houston Methodist Research Institute.
 Dr. Fung’s clinical and research interests include application of advanced MRI techniques in evaluating diseases of the central nervous system, including brain tumors, cerebrovascular disease/stroke, dementia/neurodegenerative diseases, and epilepsy.